Viraj-Kadu/Generative-AI/README.md

 Understand core ML concepts (supervised/unsupervised learning, overfitting).
 Implement simple ML models (linear regression, decision trees).

-Project 1: Build a linear regression model from scratch to predict house prices using a dataset like the Boston Housing dataset.
+Project 1: Build a linear regression model from scratch to predict house prices using a dataset like the Boston Housing dataset.D
-Project 2: Implement a decision tree classifier to predict species of flowers using the Iris dataset.
+Project 2: Implement a decision tree classifier to predict species of flowers using the Iris dataset.D

 ### Step 1.3: Data Handling & Preprocessing